kfoerderer/gridcontrol-bems/README.md

 During a red traffic light phase the BEMS interrupts its normal operation and controls the local devices according to the signals provided by the distribution system operator.

-Note:
+__Please Note:
-Right now there are 3 components missing since they contain intelectual property that we need approval to publish.
+Right now there are 3 components missing since they contain intelectual property that we need approval to publish.__